franzflasch/nrf24le1_flasher/README.md

 First hook all pins on nRF24LE1 and FT232R, so plug on USB and type on terminal:

 ```
-$ lsusb -d 0403:6001
+$ lsusb
 ```

 It will list every FTDI device connected at your PC, something like:

 ```
-Bus 004 Device 048: ID 0403:6001 Future Technology Devices International, Ltd FT232 USB-Serial (UART) IC
+Bus 001 Device 002: ID 0403:6014 Future Technology Devices International, Ltd FT232H Single HS USB-UART/FIFO IC
 ```

-If you see more that one entry, please go to "Multiple FTDI Devices" section.
+If you see more than one entry, please go to "Multiple FTDI Devices" section.

 You need permission to access that USB device.
 You can become root, use sudo or change permission of /dev/bus/usb/$BUS/$DEV specific.